nathaliarmolina/CS50_Python/README.md

 # CS50_Python
-My projects from CS50’s Introduction to Programming with Python
+My projects from CS50’s Introduction to Programming with Python from Harvard University